m0nm/next-auth-example/README.md

 # Next Auth example

-This is the starter files for the project which deals with authenticating with Oauth 2.0, Clone the repo and install the dependencies
+This is the final files for the project which deals with authenticating with Oauth 2.0